top of page

 Hello, and welcome to the humble, hidden gem that is South Algonquin township - deep in Ontario’s hinterland.

-Here are our top 12 best things to do in South Algonquin through the year:
+Book your Canadian staycation here - starting with our top 14 best things to do in South Algonquin through the year:

 Two people looking up at the Milky Way